MRWolves/standards/documentation-guide.md

 We also need to concern ourselves with *why* we document code in the first place.
 This issue is somewhat less-subtle: we document code because failing to do so (eventually) renders it useless.
 When a tool is not documented, the knowledge of its use resides exclusively in the minds of the people currently working on or with it - often, this is little more than a single developer.
 Once a person ceases to work with the tool, their knowledge of its is eventually lost, both to others and even themselves (how well do you remember code you wrote two years ago?).
 Once working knowledge of the tool is no longer available, it is *almost always* more appealing to make a new tool than to learn the old tool without a guide.
 Thus, *undocumented code is [throw-away code](http://www.laputan.org/mud/mud.html#ThrowAwayCode)*.
 It is not possible to build a reusable tool without documentation, no matter how elegant.

-*Therefor*, the fundamental purpose of documenting code is *to make it easier to reuse the code than it is to rewrite it from scratch.*
+*Therefore*, the fundamental purpose of documenting code is *to make it easier to reuse the code than it is to rewrite it from scratch.*

 ## Documentation as Layers